Condensations in higher categories: Introduction

 \subsection{Layering and condensation}

-We will construct our higher categories iteratively.
+We will construct our higher categories recursively, building the category of $(d+1)$-dimensional phases out of the category of $d$-dimensional phases.
 Our construction is a mathematical analogue of the ``coupled layers'' construction \cite{2010PhRvB..81d5120H,2013PhRvB..87w5122W}, which builds a $(d+1)$-dimensional system as a stack of $d$-dimensional systems deformed by some local interactions between neighbouring stacks.
-Theorem~\ref{thm.fullrigidity} implies that all objects in our categories are fully dualizable, and so determine extended TQFTs.
-Theorem~\ref{thm.Hamiltonian} constructs from each object a commuting projector Hamiltonian lattice system corresponding to the TQFT.
-We expect (but do not prove) that ``having a commuting projector Hamiltonian definition and a TQFT low-energy description'' exactly characterizes the gapped systems modelled in our higher categories.
+Indeed, imagine a stack of many copies of a $d$-dimensional phase $E$.
+Suppose that we have some way of deforming each consecutive pair of layers $E \otimes E$ into a single copy of $E$, together with higher coherence data.
+(We will need to work out what that data is!)
+Then at long distances this interacting stack will determine a new, potentially nontrivial, $(d+1)$-dimensional phase.
+For our higher category of $(d+1)$-dimensional phases, we will take all phases that can be built in such a ``coupled layers'' way, such that the layers themselves come from our already-constructed higher category of $d$-dimensional phases.
+Answering goals~\ref{goal1} and~\ref{goal2} listed above, our Theorem~\ref{thm.fullrigidity} will imply that all objects in our categories are fully dualizable, and so determine extended TQFTs, and Theorem~\ref{thm.Hamiltonian} will construct from each object a commuting projector Hamiltonian lattice system corresponding to the TQFT.
+We expect (but do not prove) the converse: \begin{conjecture} Every commuting projector Hamiltonian lattice system with a TQFT low-energy description arises from the construction in Theorem~\ref{thm.Hamiltonian}. \end{conjecture}

-The presentation of a system as a lattice with a commuting projector Hamiltonian is a special case of a more general setup: consider some $d$-dimensional phase $X$, decorate it with some mesoscopic lattice of lower-dimensional defects and turn on a small commuting projector Hamiltonian on top of the Hamiltonian used to define $X$ and the defects, so that at long distances and low energy the resulting system flows to a new gapped phase $Y$.
-The layering construction we have in mind would start with a stack of many copies of a given $d$-dimensional phase $E$ and apply this kind of deformation to each consecutive pair of layers $E \otimes E$ in order to produce a $(d+1)$-dimensional phase.
+The presentation of a system as a lattice with a commuting projector Hamiltonian is a special case of a more general setup: consider some $(d+1)$-dimensional phase $X$, decorate it with some mesoscopic lattice of lower-dimensional defects and turn on a small commuting projector Hamiltonian on top of the Hamiltonian used to define $X$ and the defects, so that at long distances and low energies the resulting system flows to a new $(d+1)$-dimensional phase $Y$.
+The layering construction we have in mind is simply the mesoscopic lattice construction in which the starting phase $X$ is the trivial vacuum phase, and the $d$-dimensional phase $E$ is the defect used to decorate the $d$-dimensional walls of the lattice.

+A mesoscopic lattice construction starting with a phase $X$ and producing a phase $Y$ deserves to be called a ``condensation,'' in analogy to the anyon condensation in low dimension \cite{2018ARCMP...9..307B}.
+Pick some way of ``condensing'' a phase $X$ into a new phase $Y$ (either presented by a mesoscopic lattice or some other way).
+Imagine flooding a room with phase $X$ and condensing just half of the room to phase $Y$.
+Then there will be an interface between $X$ and $Y$, and the physics of that interface is determined by the choice of condensation procedure.
+Let us say that we have a \define{gapped condensation} when $X$ and $Y$ and also the interface are all gapped topological.